 Powder Room Essentials

 Save yourself and your guests a few uncomfortable moments by equipping each of your powder rooms with plenty of toilet paper, full soap pump, hand towels, and air fresheners (candles, potpourri, essential oils, etc.).
-Adding extra essentials will prevent over-used hand towels and other sticky situations.
+Adding extra essentials will prevent overuse on hand towels and other sticky situations.
 If you want to take this a step towards the exceedingly bougie, you can also create a basket of supplies for your guests to freshen up throughout the evening, like hair ties, hairspray, spray on deodorant, breath mints, floss, nail file, etc.

 Prepared Drinks & A Mobile Bar